How do we look after our collection?

-On the second Wednesday of each month we'll be opening up our collections store so you can meet our house conservation team.
-Learn about how they protect and care for the items in our care and see some of the treasures we just don't have space to display.
+On the second Wednesday of each month from May to September, we'll be letting you into our secrets.
+Meet the conservation team and learn about how they protect and care for the items in our care and see some of the treasures we just don't have space to display.

 The most difficult threat to the collection, too much and it does perminant irriversable damage, too little and no one can see the collection.
 So how do we get the balance right?